kerosene5/template-cybersec-finova/README.md

 After that, you should see a screen like this:
 ![try-or-install-ubuntu](https://github.com/user-attachments/assets/5e9cbdef-0840-432e-8e17-1c57309f95ff)

-Choose the install option, and now you are setup with Ubuntu!
+Choose the `Install Ubuntu` option, and now you are setup with Ubuntu!

 ## 3. Virtual Machine